Jswig/Jswig.github.io/_posts/2020-05-19-lessons-denguai.md

 ### Informative features > expressive functional forms

-This is obvious to anyone with more skill than me, but "growing up" on Kaggle kernels stacked XGBoosts I internalized the notion that throwing gradient boosting and hyperparameter optimization at almost any structured data problem yields an acceptable first model.
+This might be obvious to those with more skill than me, but "growing up" on Kaggle kernels that stacked XGBoosts I had deceived myself into believing that throwing gradient boosting and hyperparameter optimization at a structured data problem almost always yields an acceptable first model.
 {: .text-justify}

-Using this first appraoach resulted a MAE of 28.488, quite a bit worse than the organizers' negative binomial regression [benchmark](https://www.drivendata.co/blog/dengue-benchmark/).
+However this approach resulted in a MAE of 28.488, quite a bit worse than the organizers' negative binomial regression [benchmark](https://www.drivendata.co/blog/dengue-benchmark/).
 Another attempty using a simple linear model (linear regression with an $$L2$$ penalty) turned up similar scores.
 The extra expressivity of XGBoost did not seem to be doing much for us here.
 {: .text-justify}

-Previous research showed that climactic data up to seven weeks in the past, in particular humidity and precipitation, is linked to outbreaks in dengue symptoms [1] (mosquito eggs become adults capable of transmitting the disease 10-45 days after being laid in favorable conditions).
+Previous research showed that climatic variations up to seven weeks in the past, in particular in humidity and precipitation, are linked to dengue outbreaks (mosquito eggs become adults capable of transmitting the disease whitin 10-45 days) [1].
-Thus the next model used climactic data seven weeks in the past.
-Using again a linear regression , this time with an $$L1$$ penalty to compensate for the the increased number of features, yields an MAE of 25.735, enough to beat the benchmark and break into the top 1000.
+Thus the next model included climatic data at time lags 1-7 weeks.
+Using again a linear regression, this time with an $$L1$$ penalty to compensate for the the increased number of features, an an MAE of 25.735 is obtained, enough to beat the benchmark and break into the top 1000.
 {: .text-justify}